deployd/docs/docs/getting-started/what-is-deployd.md

 At the same time, we can’t force business logic out of the server-side and onto the client; that would leave your app open to attack by people who figure out your API.

 We decided that there’s no better way to define logic than by writing code, so we made Deployd scriptable.
-By writing events, or hooks into the default functionality (such as creating objects,
+By writing events, or hooks into the default functionality (such as creating objects, updating them, and querying them), you can create almost any app with any rules: validation, security, query optimizations, relationships, and more.

 ### An API Engine